 Time: 2pm – 8pm (Monday to Sunday)

-Testing: All visitors (regardless of vaccination status and over the age of 11 years) must provide evidence of a negative lateral flow test (LFD) each day they visit unless exempt.
+Testing: All visitors (regardless of vaccination status and over the age of 11 years) must provide evidence of a negative lateral flow test (LFD) each day they visit.
 This means that if you are visiting daily, then daily testing must be performed.

 We do have a small stock of Lateral Flow Test kits available from the Hospice to support self testing whilst visitors are waiting for NHS kits to be delivered

-Number of visitors: Each patient will be asked to nominate up to 5 people for their visitors list which must not be amended or excluded.
-Children must be included in the list of 4 unless they are under the age of 5.
+Number of Visitors: Each patient will be asked to nominate up to 4 people for their visitors list which must not be amended or exceeded.
+Children must be included in the list of 4 unless under the age of 5 years.

 Ideally visits should be limited to 1 hour.

-Hand Hygiene: Visitors must use alcohol hand gel when entering and leaving the building.
+Hand Hygiene: Visitors must use Alcohol hand gel when entering the building and when leaving the building.

 Temperature checks: All visitors must check their temperature when checking in at reception.
 Any person with a raised temperature will not be permitted to visit.